Robust Online Selection with Uncertain Offer Acceptance: Related Work

 \paragraph{Uncertain availability in secretary problems} The $\SPUA$ is studied by \citet{smith1975secretary} with the goal of selecting the top candidate --- $k=1$ in \eqref{eq:robust_ratio_pol} --- who gives an asymptotic probability of success of $p^{1/{(1-p)}}$.
 If the top candidate rejects the offer, this leads to zero value, which is perhaps excessively pessimistic in scenarios where other competent candidates could accept. \citet{tamaki1991secretary} considers maximizing the probability of selecting the top candidate \emph{among} the candidates that will accept the offer.
 Although more realistic, this objective still gives zero value when the top candidate that accepts is missed because she arrives early in the sequence.
 In our approach, we make offers to candidates even if we have already missed the top candidate that accepts the offer; this is also appealing in utility/value-based settings (see Proposition~\ref{prop:utility_characterization}).
 We also further the understanding of the model and our objective by presenting closed-form solutions and bounds.
 See also \citet{bruss1987optimal,presman1973best,cowan1979optimal}.

-\paragraph{Linear programs in secretary problems} Early work in secretary problems mostly used MDPs \citep{lindley1961dynamic,smith1975secretary,tamaki1991secretary}.
-Linear programming formulations were introduced by \citet{buchbinder2014secretary}, and from there multiple formulations have been used to solve variants of the secretary problem \citep{chan2014revealing,correa2020sample,dutting2020secretaries}.
-We use MDP to derive the polyhedron that encodes policies for the $\SPUA$.
-The connection between linear programs and MDP has been explored in other online selection and allocation problems, such as network revenue management \citep{adelman2007dynamic}, knapsack and prophet problems \citep{jiang2021tight}, more general MDP models \citep{de2003linear,manne60,puterman2014markov} and particularly in constrained MDP's \citep{altman1999constrained,haskell2013stochastic,haskell2015convex}.
-To the best of our knowledge, these connections have not been explored for secretary problems.
+\paragraph{Linear programs in online selection} Linear programming has been used extensively in online selection \citep{agrawal2014dynamic,beyhaghi2021improved,epstein2024selection,kesselheim2014primal}.
+Typically, the LP is used as a structured bound over a benchmark that the algorithm designer can compare with.
+Our approach is different, as we provide an exact formulation of our robust objective.
+In secretary problems, early work used mostly MDP's \citep{lindley1961dynamic,smith1975secretary,tamaki1991secretary}, while LP formulations were recently introduced by \citet{buchbinder2014secretary}; subsequently, multiple formulations have been used to solve variants of the secretary problem \citep{chan2014revealing,correa2020sample,dutting2020secretaries}.
+We extend this line of work and use an MDP to derive the exact polyhedron that encodes policies for the $\SPUA$; this helps explain why some LP formulations in secretary problems are exact (see, Subsection~\ref{sec:subsec:warm_up}). \citet{jiang2021tight,jiang2023tightness,perez2022iid} are closer to our work, as these studies characterize the optimal policies for prophet inequalities.
+Further connections between MDP and LPs in related models have been studied mostly in approximate regimes \citep{adelman2007dynamic,torrico2018polyhedral,torrico2022dynamic} and particularly in constrained MDP's \citep{altman1999constrained,haskell2013stochastic,haskell2015convex}.
+To the best of the authors' knowledge, there was previously no explicit connection between the MDP formulation and the exact LP formulation in secretary problems.